Today I’m sharing a FREE printable set of Halloween Q-tip Painting for Toddlers.

 We hope your toddler enjoys this Halloween fine motor activity!

-You can modify it for your child as you need too.
+You can modify it for your child as you need to.

-Our kid’s sometimes do these q-tip activities over a few days.
+Our kid sometimes does these q-tip activities over a few days.

 Your toddler will almost certainly enjoy doing this with you, and you’ll end up with some great memories.